Graybody factors and absorption cross-sections of non-exchange black holes in Instein-coupled scalar fields: Quasinormal Modes and Grey-body Factors

-It has been pointed out that various WKB methods become inapplicable in several scenarios \cite{konoplya2019higher} .
-In general, the WKB approximation offers reasonable accuracy when $l > n$. we compare the grey-body factors obtained via the WKB approach with those from direct numerical integration.
-According to the results shown in Fig.\ref{fig2}, the WKB method is not suitable for non-commutative black holes.
+It has been pointed out that various WKB methods become inapplicable in several scenarios \cite{konoplya2019higher}.
+In general, the WKB approximation offers reasonable accuracy when $l > n$.
+We compare the grey-body factors obtained via the first-order (eikonal) WKB approach with those from the second-order and sixth-order WKB approximations.
+According to the results shown in Figure \ref{fig3}.

-Figure.\ref{fig2} displays the grey-body factors for different angular quantum numbers \( l \).
+Figure \ref{fig4} displays the grey-body factors for different angular quantum numbers \( l \).
 A comparison reveals that the accuracy of the corresponding relationship remains relatively low for noncommutative black holes.
 However, as the angular quantum number \( l \) increases, the accuracy of the corresponding relationship improves significantly—including in the noncommutative case.
-This trend supports the inference that in the limit \( l \to \infty \), the corresponding relationship provides a highly accurate approximation for axisymmetric black holes\cite{konoplya2025correspondence} .
+This trend supports the inference that in the limit \( l \to \infty \), the corresponding relationship provides a highly accurate approximation for axisymmetric black holes \cite{konoplya2025correspondence}.

-Figure.\ref{fig3} depicts the dependence of the grey-body factors.
-As shown, the grey-body factor$\Gamma_{\omega l}$ approaches unity at large values of $\omega$ and tends to zero in the low - frequency range.As $l$ increases, the $\Gamma_{\omega l}$ curve shifts towards higher frequencies, which is consistent with the trend shown in Figure.\ref{fig1} where a larger $l$ increases the peak height and the threshold frequency.
-Moreover, increasing either $\eta$ or $\theta$ makes the grey - body factor curve flatter, leading to a more gradual transition from zero to unity.Similarly, an increase in $\theta$ also leads to a more gradual variation in $\Gamma_{\omega l}$.Increasing either parameter also shifts the $\Gamma_{\omega l}$ curve towards lower frequencies.
-This phenomenon is associated with the effect of the parameters on the negative region of the effective potential.In addition, when either $\theta$ or $\eta$ is relatively large, changes in the other parameter will significantly affect the grey-body factor.
+Figure \ref{fig4} depicts the dependence of the grey-body factors.
+As shown, the grey-body factor $\Gamma_{\omega l}$ approaches unity at large values of $\omega$ and tends to zero in the low-frequency range.
+As $l$ increases, the $\Gamma_{\omega l}$ curve shifts towards higher frequencies, which is consistent with the trend shown in Figure \ref{fig1} where a larger $l$ increases the peak height and the threshold frequency.
+Moreover, increasing either $\eta$ or $\theta_{NC}$ makes the grey-body factor curve flatter, leading to a more gradual transition from zero to unity.
+Similarly, an increase in $\theta_{NC}$ also leads to a more gradual variation in $\Gamma_{\omega l}$.
+Increasing either parameter also shifts the $\Gamma_{\omega l}$ curve towards lower frequencies.
+This phenomenon is associated with the effect of the parameters on the negative region of the effective potential.
+In addition, when either $\theta_{NC}$ or $\eta$ is relatively large, changes in the other parameter will significantly affect the grey-body factor.